 Why are we doing this?
 Because the world’s community of pollinators is in crisis.

-One in four native bee species are facing extinction.
+One in four native bee species faces extinction.

-There are significant declines in other pollinator populations as well, which include beetles, ants, birds, moths, butterflies, flies, gnats, and small mammals, such as bats.
+Significant declines in other pollinator populations include: beetles, ants, birds, moths, butterflies, flies, gnats, and small mammals, such as bats.

 Pollinators are responsible for the reproduction of 80-95% of plant species on earth.

 Conservation techniques work.
-When homeowners, governmental agencies and private companies commit to expanding pollinator-friendly, pesticide-free habitats, we will change the future for pollinators and secure our own.
-We encourage your home to become a node on a path through Hastings!
+When homeowners, governmental agencies and private companies commit to expanding pollinator-friendly, pesticide-free habitats, we change the future for pollinators and secure our own.
+We encourage your home to become a part of the path through Hastings!

-The Pathway in Hastings.
+The Pathway.
 Major arteries of the Hastings Pollinator Pathway plan include:

 Mt Hope Blvd and Farragut Avenue/Parkway, which run east and west

 Every home garden, large and small